isapir/lucee-websocket/README.md

         1. Log into the Web or Server Admin and navigate to the ***Extension → Applications*** page (e.g., `https://[domain.name]/lucee/admin/server.cfm?action=ext.applications`).
         2. Click the ***Lucee Websockets Extension*** icon.
 On the next page, confirm the version to install and click the ***Install*** button.
     2. Alternatively, you can download the `.lex` file and drop it in the `deploy` directory of your Lucee setup.
-2. Download the JAR file [servlet-filter-utils-1.1.1.jar](https://github.com/isapir/lucee-websocket/releases/download/2.0.3/servlet-filter-utils-1.1.1.jar) and save it to the classpath.

-    >ℹ️ &nbsp; If you’re using Tomcat, it can go into `{tomcat}/lib`.
-    If you’re using Jetty, it can go into `{jetty}/lib/ext`

-3. Add the following snippet to your web deployment descriptor (`web.xml`).
+2. Add the following snippet to your web deployment descriptor (`web.xml`).

     >ℹ️ &nbsp; Modify the `url-pattern` to match your URLs that will used with WebSockets.